There’s nothing like having a four-year-old to remind you that deep down, we’re all still preschoolers at heart.

 So the next time you hear yourself speaking “preschooler-ese,” pull out the Sword of the Spirit and start swinging.
 Cut off selfishness at it’s root, and ask God to grow inside you a servant’s heart—a heart like Jesus.

-Betsy St. Amant lives in Louisiana with her fireman hubby and adorable preschooler.
-She is a member of American Christian Fiction Writers and is multi-published in Contemporary Romance.
-Her first YA novel, ADDISON BLAKELY, CONFESSIONS OF A PK, released 2012 through Barbour Publishers.
-When she's not reading, writing, or singing along to the Tangled soundtrack with her young daughter, Betsy enjoys sharing the good news of God's grace through inspirational speaking and teaching.
-You can read more about Betsy at www.bestystamant.com.
+Betsy St. Amant has a heart for three things - chocolate, new shoes and sharing the amazing news of God's grace through her novels.
+She lives in Louisiana with her adorable story-telling young daughter, a collection of Austen novels, and an impressive stash of Pickle Pringles.
+A freelance journalist and fiction author, Betsy is a member of American Christian Fiction Writers and is multi-published in Contemporary Romance.
+Her ninth Love Inspired novel will release January 2014, while her first YA novel, ADDISON BLAKELY, CONFESSIONS OF A PK, released 2012 through Barbour Books.
+When she’s not reading, writing, or singing along to the Tangled soundtrack with her daughter, Betsy enjoys inspirational speaking and teaching on the craft of writing and can usually be found somewhere in the vicinity of a white-chocolate mocha.
+You can read more from Betsy at www.betsystamant.com and www.writergetsreal.blogspot.com.